purple-mdy-geo/purple-whio-is-who-in-myanmar/README.md

    3.1.6 Online Shopping Design
    3.1.7 Who Is Who In Myanmar
 CHAPTER 4
    4.1 Conclusion
    4.2 Advantages of the Project
    4.3 Disadvantages of the project
    4.4 Limitations and Future Work
-References

 Abstract
 Our project  “Who is Who in Myanmar” is a  one kind of searching  form in Myanmar.This project shows the biography of famous people among in our Country.